Nomad: Sedentarization

 At independence in 1960, Mauritania was essentially a nomadic society.
 The great Sahel droughts of the early 1970s caused massive problems in a country where 85% of its inhabitants were nomadic herders.
 Today only 15% remain nomads.

+In Ireland, historically Irish Travellers families practiced seasonal nomadism, with 92% residing in tents or horse-drawn wagons as recent as 1960, often traveling in dispersed, small groups between March and November.
+Rapid modernization and laws targeting the "itinerant problem" saw this lifestyle decline to 27% by 1971 and 4% by 1981, with most families transitioning to urban, sedentary housing.
+Current housing, as of today includes roadside/vacant lots (40%), public housing (36%), and government-provided sites (25%).

 As many as 2 million nomadic Kuchis wandered over Afghanistan in the years before the Soviet invasion, and most experts agreed that by 2000 the number had fallen dramatically, perhaps by half.
 A severe drought had destroyed 80% of the livestock in some areas.

 Niger experienced a serious food crisis in 2005 following erratic rainfall and desert locust invasions.
 Nomads such as the Tuareg and Fulani, who make up about 20% of Niger's 12.9 million population, had been so badly hit by the Niger food crisis that their already fragile way of life is at risk.
 Nomads in Mali were also affected.
 The Fulani of West Africa are the world's largest nomadic group.